Fund 101: Strength Through Collaboration

 Texas Tort Claims Act protection

 The Texas Tort Claims Act (TTCA) limits the liability of political subdivisions, including school districts, in employee negligence claims.
-Our staff and attorneys are trained to handle and defend claims that fall under the TTCA.
+Our staff and panel of private attorneys are trained to handle and defend claims that fall under the TTCA.
 Their expertise empowers us to protect our members and ensure claims are resolved in their best interests.

 David Wylie serves as content developer on the risk solutions team.
 He brings more than 20 years' experience writing educational content that helps employers protect against workplace accidents, property damage, cybercrime, and other losses.